-Keystone is located 3 miles northeast of Mt.
+This city near Mt Rushmore is located 3 miles northeast of Mt.
 Rushmore and was founded in 1891.
 The first settler in the area arrived in 1877 and the first mine was soon to follow in 1883.
 Keystone finally got its name in 1891 and managed to stay on the map throughout the years through its amazing flexibility (gold mining turned to logging, then came the creation of Mount Rushmore).
 Now Keystone thrives by opening its doors, shops, homes and hearts to visitors.
 This is the location of the Borglum Historical Center (a tribute to Mount Rushmore's sculptor and the starting point for Mt.
 Rushmore Tours), Keystone Historical School & Museum, the National Presidential Wax Museum, President's Alpine Slide (a scenic chairlift ride), Big Thunder Gold Mine and an 1880's Train.
 A stroll along the historic 1880s boardwalk will take you past specialty shops and restaurants in the footsteps of outlaws.
 (Both The President's View Resort and The Royal Express are adjacent to the Boardwalk!)

-Founded in 1876, Rapid City is one of the most popular stops when visiting Mount Rushmore and is found just 25 miles to the northeast.
+Founded in 1876, Rapid City is one of the most popular stops when visiting Mount Rushmore.
+Rapid City SD to Mt Rushmore is only 25 miles to the northeast.
 And why not?
 Not only is this city a short drive from Black Hills attractions, it also boasts a great deal of its own entertainment (It also happens to be host to one of the closest airports to Mount Rushmore).
 Popular sites include Storybook Island, the Fish Hatchery (where you'll learn how they restock local lakes and streams with trout), Dinosaur Park, The Chuck Wagon Dinner at the Circle B Ranch, Dahl Fine Arts Museum, Museum of Geology, and The Journey Museum--Memorial Park includes a piece of the Berlin Wall!
 In Rapid City, you'll find that even the lodging must be seen.
 Econo Lodge has one of the state's largest indoor water slides, and the Radisson Hotel's lobby floor uses over 75 types of natural stone to create a 60' x 24' homage to Mount Rushmore.
 The Alex Johnson Hotel is listed on the National Register of Historic Places.

 Deadwood is 32 miles from Mount Rushmore and was founded in 1876.
 With characters like Wild Bill Hickok and Calamity Jane among its former residents, it's no wonder that the entire town of Deadwood is a National Landmark.
 Proceeds from the many gambling halls in Deadwood help to keep up the town.
 That doesn't mean that the only thing to do in Deadwood is work on a winning hand, however.
 With so many attractions to choose from, everyone turns out a winner!
 Adams House, The Broken Boot Gold Mine, Days of '76 Museum, Ghosts of Deadwood Wax Museum, the daily shoot-out on Main Street and Trial of Jack McCall are some of Deadwood's must-see attractions and activities.